ggkenios/eeg-diagnosis/README.md

 ## <a href="https://github.com/Ggkenios/thesis/blob/main/data_preperation.py">Data Preperation</a> <br>
    * Reading data ilteratively and stores them in 3 numpy files: <br>
      - x: Array of shape (-1, 1000, 19) for patient's data.
-So, basically a list of 2d arrays: 1000 datapoints (2 seconds-window) for 19 channels. <br>
+So, basically a list of 2d arrays: 1000 datapoints (2 seconds-segment) for 19 channels. <br>
-     - y: Array of shape (-1) that tracks the labels for each 2-second data window. <br>
+     - y: Array of shape (-1) that tracks the labels for each 2-second data segment. <br>
-     - z: Array of shape (-1) that tracks the patient ID for each 2-second data window. <br>
+     - z: Array of shape (-1) that tracks the patient ID for each 2-second data segment. <br>

 <br>